 Children can be directly or indirectly affected by domestic violence and often find themselves as victims growing up amidst abuse with can lead to a multitude of social and physical problems.

 Within The Haven Wolverhampton’s family refuges a dedicated and tailored service is available for children and young people from the ages of 0 to 16.
 The aim of this support service is to increase children’s self-esteem, security and sense of belonging.
 Qualified children’s workers plan and deliver therapeutic play sessions which are tailored to different age and cultural groups in order to help young people come to terms with their experiences of abuse.

 Creative play schemes are organised during school holidays as well as regular recreational activities and day trips out ensure that the children and young people who come to The Haven Wolverhampton remain active, engaged and have fun.
 Homework club sessions for children aged 9 years are also available for those who may be struggling or need additional support with School work.

-The Haven Wolverhampton is grateful for the support of Children in Need and The Royal Masonic Trust who provide funding for the provision of part time children’s workers who deliver therapeutic support across all of our family refuges to provide the best specialist support for children."
+The Haven Wolverhampton is grateful for the support of Children in Need and The Royal Masonic Trust for Girls and Boys who provide funding for the provision of part time children’s workers who deliver therapeutic support across all of our family refuges to provide the best specialist support for children.